 CSIS also offers a Master of Science in Computer Information technology and a Master of Science in Data Science.
 Please refer to the Graduate Study section of this catalog for more details.

 In addition to the CSIS graduate programs, several computer related programs are available to adults who are interested in professional development or making a career change.
-These include a Bachelor’s Degree Completion Program in Information Technology; an undergraduate certificate in cybersecurity; and graduate Certificates in Application Development, Enterprise Optimization and Network Administration.
+These include a Bachelor’s Degree Completion Program in Information Technology and graduate Certificates in Application Development, Enterprise Optimization and Network Administration.
 Please refer to the Degree Completion and Certificate Programs sections of this catalog for details.

 In all areas of study, students learn foundational computer concepts and apply that knowledge within software-development environments and on computer platforms widely used in the software industry and the information-technology sector in general.
 Using this foundational knowledge, students have the opportunity to develop their problem-solving skills and become lifelong learners in the ever-changing computer field.